isomerpages/moe-alexandrapri/_about-us/School Information/School Information.md

 </td>
 <td rowspan="1" colspan="1">
 <p><strong><u>Arrival</u></strong>
-<br>Walk in from 7.15 am to 7.30 am (or after the last school bus has left,
+<br>Drive in and drop off from 7.15 am to 7.30 am (or after the last school
-whichever is earlier)</p>
+bus has left, whichever is earlier)</p>
 <p></p>
 <p><strong><u>Dismissal</u></strong>
 <br>Drive in and pick-up from 2.00 pm to 2.15 pm, (or after the last school